motacartmar/passwd_encrypt/README.md

 Choose a .txt file and the mode('Encrypt' : 'Decrypt'), set a password and hit the green button.

-After that you can save any .txt file safest.
+After that you can save any .txt file safer.

 To decrypt is the same method, but you need to put exactly same password to decrypt the file.